philkra/springboot2beat/README.md

 Welcome to Springboot2beat.

 Springboot2beat is a [Metricbeat](https://www.elastic.co/guide/en/beats/metricbeat/master/index.html) that leverages the [micrometer.io](http://micrometer.io/) application metrics facade via web, which is an instrumentation framework integrated in the [Spring Boot framework starting with version 2](https://spring.io/blog/2018/03/16/micrometer-spring-boot-2-s-new-application-metrics-collector).
+All by the endpoint exposed metrics are ingested.

 ## Getting Started with Springboot2beat